blargoner/blargoner.github.com/index.md

 ## Philosophy

 Once upon a time I thought I wanted to be a professional philosopher.
-Here are some topics I enjoyed thinking about during a brief stint in graduate school at [USC][usc]:
+Here are some topics I enjoyed thinking about in the past:

-- [Kripke on Rigid Designation][phil.kripke]
-- [Quine on Conventionalism][phil.quine]
-- [Tarski on Truth][phil.tarski]
-- [Frege on Existence][phil.frege]
 - [Paradoxes of Infinity][phil.infinite] (notes)

-Here are a few other papers I wrote, before USC:

 - [Omniscience and Cosmological Arguments][phil.omniscience]
 - [The Free Will Dilemma][phil.dilemma] (cited [here][phil.freedom])